thosgood/this-weeks-finds/markdown/51-100/week069.md

 Quote of the week:

->_"Nothing is too wonderful to be true, if it be consistent with the laws of nature, and in such things as these, experiment is the best test of such consistency."_
+> *"Nothing is too wonderful to be true, if it be consistent with the laws of nature, and in such things as these, experiment is the best test of such consistency."*
 >
-> Faraday, laboratory diaries, entry 10,040, March 19, 1849.
+> --- Faraday, laboratory diaries, entry 10,040, March 19, 1849.